 In Leviticus 27, the word “holy” is stated nine times in reference to the many types of vows made to God not just tithing.
 If an Israelite were to vow an animal to God, they could not substitute the animal regardless if it were a good or bad one.
 The animal was holy regardless of its quality.
 Ironically, the same rule applied to the tithe in vs 32-33 “every tenth animal that passes under the shepherd’s rod—will be holy to the Lord.
 No one may pick out the good from the bad or make any substitution.”
 Why would the tenth be so holy if it wasn’t vowed?

-I don’t know if these proceeding thoughts are conclusive my mind, and I’m not sure if this ties into everything that I’ve been discussing, but nonetheless, I wish to address a question.
+I’ve had a question that bugged my brain for a while, so i will attempt to address it here.
 If the nation of Israel was promised an inheritance of land, and yet the Levites were excluded from inheriting this, how can we explain that God did not break his promise?
 Am I missing something here, or is this a question in your own mind as well?

 Since the tithe was vowed to be given from the land Jacob inherited, I believe inheriting the tithe was an ‘indirect’ way for the levites to inherit the land of Israel.